-- I{λ} is the surface brightness of the sky background, in erg sec-1 - S{λ}^{d} is the diffuse-source sensitivity for the grating mode.
+- I{λ} is the surface brightness of the sky background, in erg sec-1 cm-2Å-1 arcsec-2. - S{λ}^{d} is the diffuse-source sensitivity for the grating mode.

 The background in counts sec-1 pixel-1 for imaging observations can be computed as: